Faye Emerson: Film career

 In 1941, while appearing in a stage production of Here Today at the San Diego Municipal Theater, Emerson was spotted by a talent agent from Warner Bros. studios.
 She subsequently signed a contract with the studio, appearing in bit parts before having supporting roles in Bad Men of Missouri and Nine Lives Are Not Enough (both released in 1941).
-She had her first starring role, as a female gangster, in the Lady Gangster (1942).
+She had her first starring role in a low-budget remake of the Barbara Stanwyck crime melodrama Ladies They Talk About (1933); Emerson took the Stanwyck role in Lady Gangster (1942).

 In 1943, Emerson met President Franklin D. Roosevelt's son Colonel Elliott Roosevelt.
 Howard Hughes was instrumental in bringing the two together when Colonel Roosevelt visited the Hughes Aircraft Company to evaluate the proposed Hughes XF-11.
 Though Roosevelt was married, Emerson and he linked up, strongly urged on by the generous efforts of Hughes and his social facilitator, Johnny Meyer.
 Emerson later asserted that despite her doubts, Hughes urged her to advance the relationship, and she could not defy him.
 Emerson and Roosevelt married on December 3, 1944, at the rim of Grand Canyon, where she was filming Hotel Berlin.
 Hughes and Meyer provided the funding and airplanes for the wedding.
 When Roosevelt went back to Europe, he named his reconnaissance aircraft "My Faye".
 After some months in Beverly Hills in 1945, the couple resided with Eleanor Roosevelt at Hyde Park, New York.

 Emerson continued to appear in a number of crime dramas, co-starring with Zachary Scott in three: The Mask of Dimitrios (1944), Danger Signal (1945), and Guilty Bystander (1950).
 She co-starred with John Garfield in the film noir Nobody Lives Forever and opposite Jane Wyman in Crime by Night.
-Murder in the Big House, made in 1942, was re-released under a new title later in the decade after Emerson began to make a name for herself in television.
+Murder in the Big House, made in 1942, was re-released in 1945 when co-star Van Johnson became a teen idol; the film was retitled Born for Trouble.

 By 1947, Emerson's marriage to Roosevelt had begun to disintegrate.
 In late 1948, after having made her Broadway debut in The Play's the Thing, Emerson attempted suicide on Christmas Day 1948 by slitting her wrists, and was hospitalized.
 On January 12, 1950, she obtained a divorce from Roosevelt in Cuernavaca, Mexico.